TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? faq "FR HD Bluray Tier 01 - [CLICK TO EXPAND]"

     - Groups that created encodes from the remuxes without micro-sizing them.
-    - Groups that have a minimum of GP releases (best encode in it's class 1080p and lower).
+    - Groups that have a minimum of great releases (best encode in it's class 1080p and lower).

 ??? example "JSON - [CLICK TO EXPAND]"